ChinaiArman/LearningHubUserGuide/docs/troubleshooting.md

 ## Problems

-### Removing a File From an Assignment
+### How do I remove an uploaded file from an assignment?

+Users may accidentally upload a file to an assignment or make changes to a file and need to reupload.
+This section will discuss how to fix this issue.
 Starting from the submission screen where users can add files.

 1. **Click** on the small x next to the file's name.
     ![Remove file](./images/remove_file.png){:style="display:block; margin-left:auto; margin-right:auto"}

 !!! success
-    The assignments name will be crossed out in the list of attached files.
+    The assignment's name will be crossed out in the list of attached files.
     ![Remove file successful](./images/remove_file_success.png){:style="display:block; margin-left:auto; margin-right:auto"}

-### Leave group button not visible
+### How do I leave a group if the "Leave Group" button is not visible?

+Users may choose to leave a group for a variety of reasons, such as choosing to collaborate with different classmates.
+However, the user may notice that on some groups, the "Leave Group" button will not be visible under the "Action" column.
 The instructor dictates the permissions available when interacting with the Groups Tab.
 If no “Leave Group” button is available in the “Action” column, users must contact their instructor to be manually removed from the group.

-!!! failure
+!!! failure "Not Possible"
     This task cannot be completed due to a user restriction.
     ![No leave group button](./images/no_leave_group.png){:style="display:block; margin-left:auto; margin-right:auto"}

-### How to Edit a Discussion Post
+### How do I edit my discussion post?

-1. **Navigate** to the Discussion Board and **Find** the post to be edited.
+After creating a discussion post, users may feel the need to update their post with more content, or remove mistakes.
+Starting from the discussion board with the post to be edited.

+1. **Find** the post.
     ![Find discussion post](./images/find_discussion_post.png){:style="display:block; margin-left:auto; margin-right:auto"}
 2. **Click** on the downward arrow menu.
     ![Downward arrow menu](./images/downward_arrow.png){:style="display:block; margin-left:auto; margin-right:auto"}